-Welcome to the Official Website of The Morse Telegraph Club, Inc. - an association of retired telegraphers, telegraph industry employees, historians, and others with an interest in the history of telegraphy and the telegraph industry.
+Welcome to the Official Website of The Morse Telegraph Club, Inc. - an association of retired telegraphers, telegraph industry employees, amateur radio operators, historians, and others with an interest in the history of telegraphy and the telegraph industry.

 An Introduction to the Morse Telegraph Club

-The Morse Telegraph Club (MTC) is an association of retired telegraphers, telegraph industry employees, historians, and others with an interest in the history of telegraphy and the telegraph industry.
+The Morse Telegraph Club (MTC) is an association of retired telegraphers, telegraph industry employees, amateur radio operators, historians, and others with an interest in the history of telegraphy and the telegraph industry.
 Membership in MTC is open to anyone with an interest in the history of telecommunications.

 Founded in 1943 as a fraternal organization for retired telegraphers, MTC has evolved into a nonprofit historical and educational association.
 MTC chapters and individual members throughout the United States and Canada assist with the design and construction of historically authentic telegraph exhibits at public museums, present talks on the history of telegraphy, assist students and educational institutions, and demonstrate telegraphy at historical events, steam train excursions, and similar functions.

 MTC also publishes an excellent quarterly journal entitled “Dots and Dashes,” which contains articles about telegraph history, first person accounts of those employed in the telegraph industry and information about the evolution of telegraph technology.

 MTC is the World’s leading authority on telegraph history.
 Our historians have assisted authors, documentary film producers, playwrights, and even major Hollywood directors needing advice or technical assistance.
 For example, MTC played a significant role in Spielberg’s “Lincoln” and the recent Disney “Lone Ranger” movies.